mastercode-dev/laravel-class-standards/README.md

 Command: `php artisan make:listener User/SendResetPasswordNotification`.

 P.S.: In most cases, the entity for the Events and Listeners namespaces is the same.

+## Notifications

+**Namespace**

+Organize _notification_ namespaces based on the types of _users_ that the system has.

+Let's assume that there are _users_ of the type `admin` and `client` in the system.
+Soon, we will have the following namespaces: `App/Notifications/Admin` and `App/Notifications/Client`.

+P.S.: If the system has only one type of _user_, there is no reason to worry about it.

+**Class**

+Name the class based on what you need to notify, as if it were the very brief subject of a message.

+Some examples: `App/Notifications/Admin/NewSaleCompleted`, `App/Notifications/Client/EmailConfirmation`.

+Command: `php artisan make:notification Admin/NewSaleCompleted`.